skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 Skeeve circles around as he ascends the spiral stairs.
 With each revolution he passes another doorway leading to the next floor of the building.
-He sees a room willed with mirrors, tinted glass, bent glass lenses, and freestanding prisms the size of a man.
-For just an instant as he passes the doorway he can see morning sunlight warped and and scatted about the room.
+He sees a room filled with mirrors, tinted glass, bent glass lenses, and freestanding prisms the size of a man.
+For just an instant as he passes the doorway he can see morning sunlight warped and and scattered about the room.
 The next floor is a library.
 Another orbit and he passes a doorway into some sort of packed storage area.

 Skeeve at last finds himself at the top of the stairway and in the observatory.
 It is a circular room with open windows on all sides that